- Local groups

 Incorporating computers into a testing process presents a number of challenges.

 First, testing experts have concerns about computer-based tests that require candidates to do more than answer multiple-choice questions with single keystrokes or write essays using standard word processing software.
-This is a significant concern, because onscreen versions of EAC's current tests, which ask candidates to proofread or edit passages of text, would require far more sophisticated use of computer technology.
+This is a significant concern, because onscreen versions of Editors Canada's current tests, which ask candidates to proofread or edit passages of text, would require far more sophisticated use of computer technology.

 Second, not all editors and proofreaders work exclusively onscreen.
 Many organizations and companies still require hard-copy proofreading and editing.